LSafer/LSafer/README.md

 - 🔭 I’m currently working on something bigger than me and my pathetic skills.
 - 🌱 I’m currently learning how to make my afterlife better.
 - 👯 I’m looking to collaborate on Nothing.
 Just leave me alone.
-- 😤 I hate everything and everyone including myself and my precious car.
+- 😤 I hate everything and everyone including myself and my wifus (excluding Kaguya, Miku and Charlotte Linlin).
-- 💬 Ask me about anything in anything.
-I just know.
+- 💬 Why are you asking me questions? are you the police?
-- 📫 How to reach me: lsafer@cufy.org or [lsafer.net](https://lsafer.net)
+- 📫 How to reach me: just don't bother, I won't respond anyway.
-- ⚡ Fun fact: LSafer stands for Nothing.
-Why do you care?
+- ⚡ Fun fact: I have so many siblings.
+But, no wifes.
+Not even a single wife.
+I am so lonely.
+Boohoo.